-If that sounds like you, you are not alone, there are a lot of things that we may see on a daily basis around our house that we simply don’t know too much about.
-We more than likely can point out where the gutters are on our house, identify weeds in the garden, and all that good stuff, but quick, do you know what’s the long drainage thing coming from your gutter?
+Of course, there are many things we may see daily around our house that we don’t know too much about.
+We more than likely can point out where the gutters are on our home and identify weeds in the garden, but do you know why your gutter downspouts are so vital?

-A downspout is probably one of the most important structure attachments on the exterior of your house, and what’s cool is that it is pretty easy to understand!
-Essentially, they are drainage chutes from your gutters that help gutters get rid of excess water that may accumulate due to rain.
+A downspout is a drainage chute from your gutters that help gutters get rid of excess water that may accumulate due to rain.
 The water is drained from top to bottom in the direction away from the house.

 - Location of house